home | what's new | other sitescontact | about

 just as there is no 'deathbed repentance,' so too there is no 'deathbed condemnation'

-Prior to the final act of self-inflicted departure, if one has lived, overall, a positively oriented life - it doesn't need to be perfect, no one's life is - then, for the suicide, any mental confusion and negative energy at the end will not frustrate and erase all the good one has done to that point.
-In such case, he or she will transition to a most wonderful world.
+Prior to the final act of self-inflicted departure, if one has lived, overall, a positively oriented life - it doesn't need to be perfect, no one's life is perfect (that's not going to hapen) - then, for the suicide, any mental confusion and negative energy at the end will not frustrate and erase all the good that one has done to that point.
+In such case, he or she will transition to a good world.

-Of course, if one's life has been substantially directed otherwise, then there will be darkness upon crossing over - but not because of a single rash act of despair and fear at the end, but as culmination of all that one has thought and done in one's life.
-In other words, the darkness will have been self-created, a result of many years of low-living.
+Of course, if one's life has been substantially morally-directed otherwise, then there will be darkness upon crossing over - but not because of a single rash act of despair and fear at the end, but as the culmination of all that one has thought and done in one's life.
+In other words, the mental darkness will have been self-created, a result of many years of low-living.
 The act of suicide, per se, will have had no effect, a virtual non-event.
-Why? -- because some, or a lot of, people are living so close to the edge in this world, they're already counted among the dead.
+Why? -- because some or a lot of people are living so close to the edge in this world, they're already counted among the woeful dead.

 By "counted among the dead" I mean the "spiritually dead," those who live a selfish life with little regard for metaphysical issues.
 These have committed "suicide" in a different way and are the ones to be concerned about.